Personality Style and Sales

 The C behavioral style is a careful questioner.
 They are introverts who are task oriented.
 Personal sharing is limited and they tend to be formal and proper with little emotion.
 Often they prefer written communication to verbal and speak in careful structured speech patterns.
 They ask pertinent questions and use thinking words rather than feeling words.
 They are logical and clarifying, gaining as much information as possible and double checking on issues discussed.

-Now that you recognize the four behavioral styles, how do you connect with them?
-The first thing is to recognize that their style is how they are wired and not take it personally.
+First, recognize that their style is how they are wired and not take it personally.
 Opposites often misread the intention of their opposing styles.
 Decisive doers get frustrated with supportive listeners because they aren’t decisive and well… doing anything.
 Supportive listeners often feel put down or even attacked by the assertive style of the doer.
 Inspiring talkers are often frustrated with the reserved questioners who are careful and fact oriented while questioners are often irritated by the lack of focus of the talker.
 You can see where there is lots of room for misunderstanding and misinterpretation.
 Relationships can deteriorate due to a lack of understanding of how people are wired.

 How to Speak the Language